2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Door hangers

 Despite their humble appearance, door hangers can be surprisingly effective marketing tools for local businesses and community organizations.
-However, measuring their success requires a slightly different approach than online channels.
+However, measuring their success requires a slightly different approach than that of online channels.
 Here are the top 10 critical metrics, KPIs, and expected conversion ratios to track for your door hanger campaigns:

 1. Distribution Rate: This measures the percentage of door hangers successfully placed on target doors.
 Aim for a distribution rate above 90% to ensure your message reaches the desired audience.